 2. Feeding Outdoor Cats In Winter

 During cold weather, outdoor cats require extra calories to stay warm.
 Many will have a hard time finding enough food to survive until spring.
-Make sure to either feed more or feed more often.
+Make sure to either feed more food or feed more often.

-- Water bowls can be spilled, so don’t put them inside the shelter.
+- Water bowls can spill, so don’t put them inside the shelter.
 Instead, place food and water as close as possible to the shelter itself.
 The Humane Society recommends placing two shelters several feet apart, facing their doors together.
 A canopy can be created by securing the ends of a long board onto both roofs.
 Then both food and water can be placed beneath it.

 - You can also build a separate feeding station.
 Similar to your shelter, it should have a roof and be kept off the ground.

 - Dry food is less likely to freeze, but wet food is easier to digest which helps cats conserve their energy for staying warm.

 - To prevent water from freezing, use solar-heated bowls or ones that are dark colored, are made of thick plastic, and are deep with a small opening.

 The winter is a great time to trap these stray cats and neuter or spay them and then release them back into the neighborhood once they have recovered.